About Imperial Valley Velo Club

 Due to the international success of Americans Greg Lemond and Lance Armstrong, the sport of cycling has grown beyond its fringe status in the US Now, the Imperial Valley and Mexicali areas include about 300 serious enthusiasts and hundreds if not thousands more casual riders pursuing a healthy lifestyle.

 Brian McNeece revived the club in 2003 through a simple email list.
 Since then the club’s activities have grown to include this website and an annual USA Cycling-sanctioned criterium in Imperial that is part of the SoCal Cup racing series.
-The Imperial Classic now attracts top talent from many nearby states in the US and Mexico.
+For seven years, the Imperial Classic attracted top talent from many nearby states in the US and Mexico.
 Former participants at the IV Velo Club’s Imperial Classic have gone on to compete in the USA’s premier pro cycling event, the Tour of California.

 In 2009, Olympic cyclist Sarah Hammer entered (and won) the event and sang its praises.
 “I’ll be back next year,” she said.
 “This is a great race with a unique community feel.”

-In 2011, the Imperial Valley Velo hosted the 6th Annual Imperial Classic and debuted another criterium race at the Brawley Cattle Call Rodeo Arena.
-Through its efforts and putting on sanctioned races, the IV Velo Club has raised more than $12,000 for its charity, the Cancer Resource Center of the Desert, and another $2,500 for the Family Treehouse in Imperial.
-Plans for the future are to incorporate as a private non-profit charitable organization and to begin a youth cycling program.
-Robert Perez is fast becoming a community leader through the great sport of cycling.
+In 2011 and 2012, the Imperial Valley Velo hosted the 6th Annual Imperial Classic and debuted another criterium race at the Brawley Cattle Call Rodeo Arena.
+Through its efforts and putting on sanctioned races, the IV Velo Club has raised more than $20,000 for its charity, the Cancer Resource Center of the Desert, and another $2,500 for the Family Treehouse in Imperial.

-Current officers are Brian McNeece, President; Tony Darr, Vice-president; Gary Glud, Treasurer; Robert Perez, Secretary.
-Other directors are Ray Soto and Jose Castillo.
+Current officers of the Imperial Valley Velo Club are Brian McNeece, President; Jesse Flores, Vice-president; Gary Glud, Treasurer; Brian McNeece, Secretary.
+Other directors are Ray Soto and Roland Pritchard.